theowni/Damn-Vulnerable-RESTaurant-API-Game/README.md

 At this point, the application is running locally.
 You can take a look at **step 3** in next section for more details about accessing the API and documentation.

-## Running the Application - CTF Approach
+## Running the Application - Ethical Hackers Approach

 You can open RESTaurant easily just with a few steps, you don't need to have a large budget, rented place, cooks or waitress...